awslabs/amazon-timestream-tools/sample_apps/php/README.md

 # Getting started with Amazon Timestream with PHP

-This sample application shows how you can create a database and table, populate the table with sample data records, and run sample queries to jumpstart your evaluation and/or proof-of-concept applications with Amazon Timestream.
+The example PHP application gives developers a basic understanding of how to begin using Amazon Timestream with PHP.
+The application exemplifies the beginning phases of database creation with some sample data population and how to execute queries against a database.

 -----
 ## How to use